bediger4000/commonwords/README.md

 [job interview question](https://benhoyt.com/writings/count-words/).
 He offers quite a bit of what I call "interview analysis".
 He's got a Go version to compare this code to.
+Later, he wrote a [performance analysis](https://benhoyt.com/writings/io-is-no-longer-the-bottleneck/) of it.

 ## Results